I would have thought them opposites. But after gazing at this bumblebee, I wonder.

 Let us pray unto God that we may see His hand in every affliction and say, as David does, “Oh, Lord, Your rod and Your staff—they comfort me!”

 We hit a new low.
 We’ve had bad weeks in our house before, but this week’s behavior borders on criminal.
 Still, there’s a reason this blog is called JoyfullyPressingOn.
 My times are in his hands; every jaw-dropping event in his providence.

 To protect the guilty one I love, I won’t share details.
-But trust me, if I told you, your jaw would drop too.
+But trust me, if I told you, your jaw would drop.
 You’d ask, “What are doing about that?”

 So why do I disclose this much?

 Because I know that some of you are facing tough stuff too—that kind that keeps you tossing and turning at night.
-Please don’t hear me this as a brag on me, because I’m boasting in the grace of God: I slept like a baby last night.
+Please don’t hear this as a brag, because I mean to boast in the God of all grace: I slept like a baby last night.

 Because I’ve got a stellar pillow.

 Be gracious to me, O LORD, for I am in distress; my eye is wasted from grief; my soul and my body also.
 Psalm 31:9

 The events of the week could have made it hard to sleep.
 And they’re just the tip of the iceberg.

 What happened this week marks years of prayers still answered, Not now.
 That answer, these events could make it hard for a mom to sleep.